rmflight/fmcorrelationbreastcaparp1/README.md

 If you want to completely repeat the analysis in the vignettes, you will also need to install the [data package](https://github.com/rmflight/fmdatabreastcaparp1), and you will want to clone this package locally and run `devtools::build_vignettes`.

-On the command line, first install the data package, and clone this analysis package:
+On the command line, first install the data package, and clone this analysis package

 ```
 # clone the packages